GwamiLabs/KlimaNameService-solidity/README.md

 Tokenomics:

 With referal:

 Executed by normal contract

 10% -> Referee - Contract owner can edit this percentage ONLY through gorvernance.

 20% -> punkdomains (Fixed can not be edited, receiver wallet address can be changed but requires multisig from punkdomain and contract owner).

 2% -> Sent to gas Wallet to cover fees.
-(Tentative - may be best handled directly by Paymaster contract in GSNV2 implementation)
+(Tentative - may be best handled directly by Paymaster contract if GSNV2 implementation)

 Both will be the executed with the Klima Infinity contract.

 (Remainder - roughly 70-68%)

 5% -> converted to BCT and retired using klimadomain retirement address.(There will be a dedicated contract address for klima domain retiring.
 So we can track the avearage retired carbon tonne each klima domain has).

 5% -> converted to sKLIMA and wrapped into auto retirement KLIMA (arKLIMA) for enrolling into Klima Infnity.
 Commits 1/3 rebases of the to converting and retiring for BCT.
 (This contract was written by Chaz.)

 To be executed by treasury contract.

 58% -> Sent to Treasury (Bond 30% to the treasury and redeem for sKLIMA, 70% retained as USDC for GWAMI Labs.
 (Fixed can not be editied and Contract owner can change receiver address).
 There is functionality included for simple limiting of withdrawals to preserve runway.